One Lost Henchman

 This is the first project I programmed solo.
 The engine, the game code, the tools, and the build system that coordinates the process of making the game were all my doing.

-There were of course other technical challenges, such as fitting a huge amount of uncompressible textures (the iPhone's compressed texture format ruined the clean lines on the art and couldn't be used) into the iPhone's tiny allotment of video memory.
+There were of course other technical challenges, such as fitting a huge amount of uncompressible textures (the iPhone's compressed texture format ruined the clean lines on the art and couldn't be used) into the (original) iPhone's teeny tiny allotment of video memory.

 Saturday Night Fever: Dance (2008)

-This was my first iPhone app and my first work on a Mac.
-It's also the time I was lead programmer.
-It was a great learning experience and a significant milestone in my career.
+This was my first iPhone app and my first significant work on a Mac.

-Space Trader, Space Trader: Merchant Marine, Космический торговец, Space Trader: Moon Madness (2008)
+Space Trader, Space Trader: Merchant Marine, Space Trader: Moon Madness (2008)